gisisfun/map_polygons/README.md

 | **shape_mbsp_count.sh**|shape_11_16.vrt|shape_mbsp_count.sql|
 | **shape_11_16.sh**    |shape_11_16.vrt|shape_11_16.sql|

-The SQL code has been written to render the final product and a descriptive presentation of the process.

 ### Table of processing files and their input and output files

 | File             | Input                            | Output                           |